Jrogbaaa/The-Way/DEVELOPMENT.md

 - **Full-screen View**: Modal with success message, navigation controls, and download option

 This consistent pattern ensures users have a familiar experience across all model interfaces, whether using standard or custom models.

+### Onboarding UI Pattern

+The onboarding experience appears after a user successfully signs up.
+It introduces the key features of the platform and guides users to their first action.
+The UI follows these design principles:

+#### Layout Structure
+- **Modal Overlay**: Positioned with proper spacing from browser edges (minimum 20-30px)
+- **Responsive Container**: Adjusts based on viewport size with maximum width constraints
+- **Visual Hierarchy**: Header with welcome message, followed by feature cards, then footer actions
+- **High Z-index**: Ensures visibility above all other elements on the page

+#### Feature Options
+- **Card-based Design**: Each feature option presented in its own card
+- **Clear Visuals**: Icons, headings, and descriptions that clearly communicate each feature
+- **Action Buttons**: Consistent button styling with appropriate call-to-action text
+- **Navigation Flows**: Each feature directs users to the appropriate destination:
+  - "Make AI Images of You" directs to the models page
+  - "Browse Models" takes users to the models overview
+  - "Analyze Content" navigates to the post analysis page

+#### Responsive Behavior
+- **Auto Height Adjustment**: Dynamically calculates appropriate height based on viewport size
+- **Scrollable Content**: Internal scrolling for smaller screens while maintaining fixed positioning
+- **Grid Layout**: Single-column on mobile, two-column on desktop for feature options
+- **Space Management**: Appropriate margins and padding to prevent content from touching edges

+#### Implementation Notes
+- `OnboardingWelcome` component accepts a `userName` prop for personalization
+- Uses React's `useEffect` to handle viewport sizing and responsive adjustments
+- Backdrop with blur effect creates visual separation from the background
+- Entrance animation for a smoother user experience

+This onboarding experience serves as the user's first interaction with the platform after signup, guiding them toward key features while maintaining a clean, accessible, and responsive design.

 ### API Integration